aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, create a map onto which you want to add the location search UI component.
 See the guide on [creating and displaying maps](~/lib/geo/maps.md).

-Then, using `createAmplifyGeocoder()` to get a new instance of `MaplibreGeocoder` and add the location search UI component to the map.
+Then, use `createAmplifyGeocoder()` to get a new instance of `MaplibreGeocoder` and add the location search UI component to the map.

 ```javascript
 import { createMap, createAmplifyGeocoder } from "maplibre-gl-js-amplify";